-A beautifully oak glazed garden room and extension on the site of an old pigsty became part of the winning solution for Sarah and Guy Bowden’s cottage renovation, who had originally set out to knock their property down and start again.
+A beautifully oak glazed garden room and cottage conversion became part of the winning solution for Sarah and Guy Bowden, who had originally set out to knock the original cottage down and start again.

 When their idea was vetoed by the local planning authority, extending and renovating the existing space became the only way forward – and in a design kept under close scrutiny by the council throughout the design process.

-Tiny inside and next to the cramped pigsty, the couple were keen to maximise the space and increase the amount of natural light into the cottage.
+Tiny inside and next to a cramped pigsty, the couple were keen to maximise the space, increase the light and replace the old roof with a visible oak structure.

 Sarah and Guy put together some sketched drawings, working closely with their planning consultant and the local planner.
 The design made use of the footprint in the old lean-tos and pigsty, mindful that the total volume calculation also included wall thicknesses and the chimney stack.